GoobyFRS/bluebotpc-web/index.md

 - Multi-Layer Firewalls
 - S3 Object Storage
 - 17 Content Delivery PoPs
-- 7 Data Centers in the United States and Canads
+- 7 Data Centers in the United States and Canada

 ## Local Business Services

 Small to Medium-sized businesses in rural areas have unique challenges.
 That is why we offer a wide-range of support for our local businesses.
-Between us we have a decade of experience providing enterprise level Incident Management, Systems Analysis, Deskside Suport, and Systems Administration. **$80/Hour**
+Between us we have a decade of experience providing enterprise level Incident Management, Systems Analysis, Deskside Support, and Systems Administration. **$80/Hour**

 - General IT Consulting & Support
 - Network & Security Solutions